Board of Education

 Agendas & Minutes

 Agendas and minutes from Board of Education meetings are available for public review through an online portal provided by the California School Boards Association (CSBA).
-The agenda for scheduled meetings is typically posted on the Monday prior to a Thursday meeting.

 If the documents you need are not available online, please click here to submit a request for a hard copy or pdf.